csauve/bookworm/README.md

 # BookWorm 🐛

 BookWorm is a [BattleSnake][1] bot written in [Rust][2] for the March 2020 tournament.
-It aims to combine pruned turn tree exploration with heuristic scoring.
-It's still a WIP, so will do some dumb things!
+Combines the strategies of pruned turn tree exploration, minimax, and heuristic scoring.
+The snake is given a time budget to explore the turn tree; the fewer the snakes, the deeper the exploration.

 ![](screenshot.png)
 _A server instance playing against itself using the built-in host mode.
 See `play-self.sh` as an example._